ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 However writing the processing logic feels quite clunky and I can imagine that for a non-developer it also might feel quite unnatural.
 They are currently working on a new [streaming API](http://storm.apache.org/releases/2.0.0-SNAPSHOT/Stream-API.html) which should allevate that issue though.
 According to their [github](https://github.com/apache/storm/releases) a release of 2.0 has already happened, but that is not yet reflected on the their [website](http://storm.apache.org/index.html).

+When doing stream processing always think about how messages will be handled as most streaming or messaging platforms use an at-least-once approach, meaning that the same message can be processed more then once by the streaming pipeline.
+Both Kafka Streams and Apache Storm can be configured to provide exactly-once processing within their streaming pipelines, for Kafka Streams it means using Kafka transactions while for Storm this can be achieved by [Trident](http://storm.apache.org/releases/1.2.2/Trident-API-Overview.html).
+Even then, that is only within the streaming pipeline itself, as soon as your processed results leaves the streaming platform you will be back to at-least-once guarantees.